Seycove Secondary School: Athletics

 Seycove Secondary offers many sports ranging from golf to rugby.
-The teams include badminton, gymnastics, basketball, soccer, volleyball, mountain biking, swimming, cross country, skiing and snowboarding, rowing, golf, tennis, field hockey, track and field, and rugby.
+The teams include badminton, gymnastics, basketball, soccer, volleyball, mountain biking, swimming, cross country, skiing and snowboarding, golf, tennis, field hockey, track and field, and rugby.

 The ski and snowboard team has won the district championship two years in a row.
 The gymnastics team has qualified for provincials almost every year.
 The cross country team has won the AA division banner recently for three consecutive years as well as having many athletes qualify for provincials.
 The rugby team has had two championship seasons back-to-back, winning the Tier Two “New Zealand Shield” and maintaining it the following year.
 As for the soccer teams, the Senior Boys soccer team has won provincials and placed third during the 2009 provincials.
 The Senior Girls soccer team has also won provincials.
 Seycove's rowing team came in first place in the district many years in a row.
 The Senior boys and Junior boys basketball teams are both highly ranked within their leagues.
 The Senior girls basketball team also ranks highly, usually in the top 15, and they won the provincial championships in 2017.

 In 2023, the Senior Girls Field Hockey team won the BC Provincial Championships.